Trip to Mount Rushmore National Memorial

 How much does it cost to see Mount Rushmore National Memorial?

 There is no entrance fee for Mount Rushmore National Memorial.
-However, fees are required to park at the memorial.
+However, parking at the memorial requires fees.

-Mount Rushmore Parking Fee for private vehicles is $10.00 for a day.
-The parking fee for Seniors, 62 and older, is $5 and Active Duty Military parking is free.
+The Mount Rushmore Parking Fee for private vehicles is $10.00 per day.
+The fee for Seniors 62 and older is $5, and active-duty military parking is free.
 Overnight parking is not permitted within the boundaries of Mount Rushmore National Memorial.

 What is the best time of year to visit Mount Rushmore?

-Plan your trip to Mount Rushmore after high season, if you can.
+If you can, plan your trip to Mount Rushmore after the high season.
 The most crowded months are June, July, and August.
-Each year the place is visited by three million people.
+Three million people visit the place each year.

 Mount Rushmore National Memorial is open year-round, seven days a week.
-The only day the Mount Rushmore visitor center and buildings are closed is December 25.
-But the grounds themselves do remain open that day.
+The only day the visitor center and buildings are closed is December 25, but the grounds themselves remain open that day.

 Spring and Fall months will be perfect for a visit.
 It’s also a great idea to combine visiting Mount Rushmore and the surrounding Black Hills attractions.
 Winter is cold.
 January – March are the snowiest months.
 Some trails might be closed due to the weather.
 However, visiting Mount Rushmore in winter is still a great idea.

 Early morning is the best light for photography.
-But between May and September, you can admire evening lights and music ceremonies in Mount Rushmore.
+But between May and September, you can admire Mount Rushmore’s evening lights and music ceremonies.

-Operating Hours changing to season, so check actual details on the NPS website before your trip to Mount Rushmore.
+Operating hours change according to the season, so check the actual details on the NPS website before your trip to Mount Rushmore.

 Where to stay when visiting Mount Rushmore National Memorial?